Urologic Emergencies

 Calcium stones.
 Most kidney stones (about 80%) are made from either calcium oxalate or calcium phosphate.
 These can form if there’s too much calcium in your urine.

 Uric acid stones.
-Uric acid is produced when your body breaks down compounds called purines, which are found in foods like anchovies, dried beans, and peas.
+Uric acid is produced when your body breaks down compounds called purines, which are found in foods like dried beans, peas, and some meats and shellfish.
 When uric acid crystals accumulate, they can form a uric acid stone.

 Struvite stones.
-Struvite stones are more common in people who get frequent urinary tract infections (UTIs).
+Struvite stones (sometimes called “infection stones”) are more common in people who get frequent urinary tract infections (UTIs).
 Bacteria that cause UTIs disrupt the chemical balance in the urine.
 Struvite stones are sometimes called staghorns because they have a jagged appearance.

 Cystine stones.
 This type of stone, made from an amino acid called cystine, is caused by a rare inherited condition called cystinuria.
 People with cystinuria have too much cystine in their urine.